 Thus, the film’s resolution, which puts forth the proposition that both sides of the story should be presented so that everyone can decide for themselves what the truth is, comes as a welcome surprise.
 This is a message that all Christians need to hear, as we, in our zeal, may sometimes substitute Christ’s humility with self-righteousness, forgetting that our words must “…always be full of grace, seasoned with salt….”
 (Colossians 4:6 NIV) It’s just that this film takes a rather haphazard path to get to this message.

 There is also a plot thread involving Rachel and another student, but I had to re-watch their scenes to make sure I understood what was going on.
 Without giving too much away, it can only be assumed that, in an effort to make the film more family-friendly, some of the dialogue ended up being vague and may need to be sensitively explained to younger viewers.

-Watching “A Matter of Faith” had its challenges, just as its characters had to go through trials for their faith.
+Watching “A Matter of Faith” was challenging at times, just as its characters had to go through challenges for their faith.
 The film certainly takes a roundabout way of getting its message across, but the payoff is worth it.

 Director: Rich Christiano